 Dollar Is Firm But Loses Momentum Against The Yen

 The capital markets are mostly quiet, amid a light news stream, and ahead of three key events in the coming days, with US markets closed tomorrow and light participation expected on Friday.
-These events are tomorrow's OPEC meeting, the flash euro area inflation reading on Friday, and month-end portfolio and hedge adjustments.
+These events are tomorrow's OPEC meeting, the flash euro area reading on Friday, and month-end portfolio and hedge adjustments.

 The odds of a substantial output cut from OPEC appears to have slipped.
 The Saudi oil minister continues to play down the need for output cuts, apparently on grounds that to stabilize the market; more than OPEC cuts are necessary.
 Although there were some, suggestions that Russia could cut output to help facilitate on OPEC cut were not seen as particularly credible.
 Rosneft official was quoted on the newswires indicating Russia does not plan on reducing its output.